Nick088Official/FaceFusion-Online-Ports/README.md

 [![Discord](https://img.shields.io/discord/1198701940511617164?color=%23738ADB&label=Discord&style=for-the-badge)](https://discord.gg/Xw7yc2jA9w)

-As the official FaceFusion Colabs won't be supported anymore, because FaceFusion uses Paid Clouds like ThinkDiffusion & RunDiffusion, you can use those Online Unofficial Free Ports!
+As the official FaceFusion Colabs won't be supported anymore, because FaceFusion uses Paid Clouds like ThinkDiffusion & RunDiffusion, you can use those Online **Unofficial** Free Ports!

-Credits: I didn't make everything alone, every port has his own credits in it, except the hugging face one because it directly launches the UI, that was made by me ([Nick088](https://linktr.ee)) and ofc the program by [Original FaceFusion team](https://github.com/facefusion/facefusion).
+Credits: I didn't make everything alone, every port has his own credits in it, except the hugging face one because it directly launches the UI, that was made by me ([Nick088](https://linktr.ee)) and ofc the program by [Original FaceFusion team](https://github.com/facefusion/facefusion) which I'm not affiliated with (for official facefusion related issues, you should check [their discord](https://join.facefusion.io/)).
 # Usage

 ## Lightning AI